saturnlighting/road-traffic-fatalities-by-light-condition/README.md

   number of fatality cyclists increasing as much as the number of pedestrians?
 And how does the darkness influence fatality in cyclists?

-- Is the increase in pedestrian fatalities and in darkness a trend unique to the US or is it also happening in other Western countries like the United Kingdom?
+- Is the increase in pedestrian fatalities and darkness a trend unique to the US or is it also happening in other Western countries like the United Kingdom?

 Using road safety data and travel data from the US and UK, this study estimates and compares trends in the risk of travelling in the dark by